The central limit theorem for supercritical oriented percolation in two dimensions: Abstract

 \section{Abstract}

-We show that the size of supercritical oriented bond percolation converges asymptotically in distribution to the standard normal law when suitably rescaled.
-This resolves a withstanding for more than thirty years problem by means of an elementary proof whilst disproving the conjectured scaling.
-As byproduct a random-index central limit theorem for associated random variables is derived.
-The proof applies to the continuous-time analog of the process, viz.\ Harris' basic contact process, equally well.
+We consider the cardinality of supercritical oriented bond percolation in two dimensions.
+We show that, whenever the origin is conditioned to percolate, the process appropriately normalized converges asymptotically in distribution to the standard normal law.
+This resolves a longstanding open problem pointed out to in several instances in the literature.
+The result applies also to the continuous-time analog of the process, viz.\ the basic one-dimensional contact process.
+We also derive general random-indices central limit theorems for associated random variables as byproducts of our proof.